bczoma/solace-kubernetes-quickstart/docs/PreRequisites.md

 ### TL;DR;

-This will install Helm v2 and deploy Tiller.

 1. Install the Helm client following [your platform-specific instructions](//helm.sh/docs/using_helm/#installing-the-helm-client ).
-For Linux, use
+For Linux, use:
 ```shell
 export DESIRED_VERSION=v2.14.3
 curl -sSL https://raw.githubusercontent.com/helm/helm/master/scripts/get | bash
 ```

 2. Create a cluster-admin role and init Helm following [the Example: Service account with cluster-admin role](//helm.sh/docs/using_helm/#example-service-account-with-cluster-admin-role ).
-(Use the provided content to create a `rbac-config.yaml` file then execute the commands)<br/><br/>
+(Use the provided content to create an `rbac-config.yaml` file then execute the commands)<br/><br/>
 **Important:** this will grant Tiller `cluster-admin` privileges to enable getting started on most platforms.
 This should be secured for Production environments, see section [Securing Helm and Tiller](#securing-helm)

 ### Introduction